mwszekely/preact-prop-helpers/README.md

 # Preact Prop Helpers

-A small set of hooks for Preact.
+A set of small, compartmentalized hooks for Preact.
 The theme is modifying HTML attributes to do useful things, along with a bunch of other useful boilerplate-y hooks.

 Everything from keyboard navigation (arrow keys, typeahead) to modal focus traps (dialogs and menus) to simple things like state management *but with localStorage!* are here.